pfga/eel-fall2014-project-pfga/README.md

 	sbt clean package

-The jar will be generated at target/scala-2.10/eel-fall2014-project_2.10-1.0.jar, sbt will download the scala-library jar at ~/.ivy2/cache/org.scala-lang/scala-library/jars/scala-library-2.10.4.jar

-Depending on where the file are to be uploaded, make appropriate changes in add_scala_jar.sh.
+Depending on where the files are to be uploaded, make appropriate changes in add_scala_jar.sh.
-Upload generated jar, scala-library, and add_scala_jar.sh on S3
+Upload following files on S3

+	target/scala-2.10/eel-fall2014-project_2.10-1.0.jar
+	~/.ivy2/cache/org.scala-lang/scala-library/jars/scala-library-2.10.4.jar
+	add_scala_jar.sh

 While creating the EMR cluster, choose Hadoop 1.0.3 version.
 Add add_scala_jar.sh(using its S3 location, where it was uploaded) as a bootstrappig step, and create steps according to the respective config file; example, arguments for custom jar can be